The-Ossuary/bookish-waffle/README.md

 We welcome all contributions—code, art, lore, music, ideas, and partnerships!

-- If you are not the repo owner: [Fork this repository](https://github.com/The-Ossuary/bookish-waffle/fork) to your own account, then submit a pull request.
-- If you are the owner: Create a new branch for your changes, or test the fork process with a different GitHub account.
+- Fork this repository and submit a pull request, or create a new branch for your changes.

 See the full contributing guide here:
 [CONTRIBUTING.md](https://github.com/The-Ossuary/bookish-waffle/blob/main/Contributing.md)